agorararmard/Simple-Integer-Machine-Part2/README.md

 # Simple-Integer-Machine:
 ## How to Run:
-  To run the processor you should first compile the files that compose the processors by typing in this command:
+  To run the nSIM processor you should first compile the files that compose the processors by typing in this command:
   ```
-    g++ InstructionFactory.h Instructions.h sizes.h Exceptions.h Parser.h Processor.h main.cpp -o out
-    g++ -pthread InstructionFactory.h Instructions.h sizes.h Exceptions.h Parser.h Processor.h nSIM.h main2.cpp -o out
+    g++ -std=c++11 -pthread InstructionFactory.h Instructions.h sizes.h Exceptions.h Parser.h Processor.h nSIM.h main.cpp -o out
   ```
-  Now you can run the processor, by typing in the command line:
+  Now you can run the nSIM processor, by typing in the command line:
   ```
     ./out argv[1]

-    argv[1]: DIRECTORY/FILENAME.txt; the location and name of the file containing the code that you want the processor to run.
+    argv[1]: numberOfCores; the number of cores to run on the nSIM processers.
   ```
+  Once the code has run, you should then write explicity the location of each program on a separate line.
+Programs will be loaded parallely and they will be executed on therads.

   You can use the already existing sample programs [Sample Programs](./Sample_Programs).
 Example:
   ```
     ./out ./Sample_Programs/sample3.txt
   ```

-  or you can add your own example program and run it using the same command.
+  or you can add your own example program and run it using the same method.

 ## Processor and class construction:
 ### Instruction Representation: